olitreadwell/coaching/README.md

 ## My Schedule

-I'm available for tutoring sessions from Monday to Sunday.
-We can meet in-person or online, depending on your preference and convenience.
+I'm available for online tutoring sessions from Sunday-Thursday from 4pm to 9pm Pacific.

-Thank you for considering me as your coding tutor.
-I'm looking forward to helping you achieve your coding goals and supporting you in your coding progress.
-Together, we'll embark on an exciting coding journey!
+Thank you for considering me as your coding coach.
+I'm looking forward to helping you achieve your coding goals and supporting your growth in the world of software engineering.
+Together, let's embark on an exciting coding journey!